moduslabs/azure-terraform-demos/azure_poc_02/README.md

 ![Bastion Host login](https://github.com/ModusCreateOrg/azure-terraform-demos/blob/main/azure_poc_02/images/login_bastion.png?raw=true)

-Username=ubuntu, Password=This~is#a!P0C (Note: This is a PoC.
-Secrets should be stored at KeyVault in prod environments)
+Username=ubuntu, Password=This~is#a!P0C *(Important: This is a PoC...
+Secrets should be stored at KeyVault in production environments)*

 Just access the Bastion Host and send the following command:
 ```bash